KoWit-24: A Richly Annotated Dataset of Wordplay in News Headlines: Methodology

 \subsection{Dataset Statistics and Analysis}

 In total, we annotated 2,700 headlines, of which 1,340 contained wordplay, so the dataset is almost perfectly balanced.
-The average of three pairwise Cohen's kappas for the initial wordplay annotations before discussion was 0.42, indicating the non-trivial nature of the task (two annotators with linguistic background showed better agreement with $\kappa = 0.58$).
-However, we hope that the implemented procedure (triple overlap and subsequent reconciliation of discrepancies) ensures a high quality of the resulting annotation.
 It is interesting to note that the wordplay headlines are on average one word shorter than their counterparts (3.88 vs. 4.81 words).
-We calculated perplexity of the headlines in both \textsc{KoWit-24} classes and 1k headlines from the RIA Novosti dataset~\cite{gavrilov2019self} using ruGPT-3.5 13B model~\cite{rugpt13b}.
+To characterize \textsc{KoWit‑24}, we calculated perplexity of the headlines in both classes using ruGPT-3.5 13B model~\cite{rugpt13b} and juxtaposed them with the news headlines from the RIA Novosti dataset~\cite{gavrilov2019self}.
 As Figure~\ref{fig:perplexity} shows, Kommersant headlines have higher perplexity than the more reserved headlines of the state-owned agency RIA Novosti, and the \textsc{KoWit-24} headlines with wordplay deem even more `unusual' than their counterparts.

 Distribution of headlines by wordplay type can be seen in Table~\ref{tab:wordplay_types}.
-The most frequent wordplay mechanism in our dataset appeared to be the modification of existing well-known phrases -- collocations, idiomatic expressions, or named entities.
-The second meaning, a necessary condition for wordplay, arises not from the polysemy or phonological similarity as in puns, but as a reference to the source phrase.
+The most frequent wordplay mechanism in our dataset appeared to be the modification of existing well-known phrases~-- collocations, idiomatic expressions, or named entities.
 Notably, this type of wordplay is barely presented in previous humor datasets.
 As anticipated, the average anchor lengths are also higher in the transformation-based classes (average anchor length in the whole collection is 2.65 words).
-Our observations are in good agreement with the study by~\citet{partington2009linguistic}, who proposed a conceptual framework for describing the structure and function of wordplay as occurring mainly at the \textit{phrasal} level and applied this framework to the analysis of wordplay in a large collection of British news headlines.
+Our observations are in good agreement with the study by~\citet{partington2009linguistic}, who argues that the wordplay occurs mainly at the \textit{phrasal} level.

-About a half of all headlines with transformation-based wordplay are provided with Wikipedia (290) and Wiktionary (168) links pointing to descriptions of the source phrases/entity names.
+About half of all headlines with transformation-based wordplay are provided with Wikipedia (290) and Wiktionary (168) links pointing to descriptions of the source phrases/entity names.
+The presence of an article in one of the wikis can be seen as an indicator of the popularity of the original phrase/entity, which reduces the risk of subjective and spurious associations.